CDRT/docs/bios/settings/thinkpad/network.md

 <details><summary>EAP Second Authentication Method</summary>

-Field to select EAP Second Authentication Method.
+Select Second EAP Authentication Method.

 Possible options:

 1.	**MSCHAPv2** – Default.

-Visible only for a network with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘PEAP’.
+!> Visible only for a network with security WPA2-Enterprise and if `EAP Authentication Method` is `PEAP`.

 </details>

 <details><summary>Enroll CA Cert</summary>

-This is the option to enroll CA (Certification Authority) certificate.
-Empty by default.<br>
+Enroll CA (Certification Authority) certificate.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise.
+!> Visible only for networks with security WPA2-Enterprise.

 </details>

 <details><summary>Enroll Client Cert</summary>

-This is the option to enroll client certificate.
-Empty by default.<br>
+Enroll client certificate.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Enroll Client Private Key</summary>

-This is the option to enroll client private key.
-Empty by default.<br>
+Enroll client private key.

+Empty by default.

-Visible only for networks with security WPA2-Enterprise and if ‘EAP Authentication Method’ is ‘EAP-TLS’.
+!> Visible only for networks with security WPA2-Enterprise and if `EAP Authentication Method` is `EAP-TLS`.

 </details>

 <details><summary>Identity</summary>

-Field to enter identity value if there is any.<br>
+Enter identity value (if there is any).

-Requirements to identity length: 6-20 characters.<br>
+!> Identity length: 6-20 characters.<br>

-Visible only for a network with security WPA2-Enterprise.
+!> Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>EAP Password</summary>

-Field for entering EAP password. <br>
+Enter EAP password.

-Requirements to password length: 1-63 characters.<br>
+!> Password length: 1-63 characters.

-Visible only for a network with security WPA2-Enterprise.
+!> Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>Scan Anyway</summary>

-Field to define whether to scan even when this network is not broadcasting its name.
-One of 2 possible options:

-1. On - the network will be scanned when it does not broadcast its name.
+Whether the network will be scanned anyway, even if it does not broadcast its name.

+Possible options:

+1. On
-2.	**Off** - the network will not be scanned when it does not broadcast its name.
-Default.
+2.	**Off** - Default.

-Visible only for a network with security WPA2-Enterprise.
+!> Visible only for a network with security WPA2-Enterprise.

 </details>

 <details><summary>Commit Changes and Exit</summary>

-This is the option to save changes and exits back to the Manage Wi-Fi network page.
+Save changes and exits back to the Manage Wi-Fi network page.

 </details>

 <details><summary>Forget This Network</summary>

-This is the option to forget the settings for the selected network and disconnect from it.
+Forget the settings for the selected network and disconnect from it.

 </details>